hany69x/YAZAKI/README.md

 This project is a professional **automotive demand forecasting and data analytics case study** inspired by supply-chain and production-planning scenarios in a **Yazaki / Mercedes-Benz automotive environment**.

-The objective is to analyze historical demand data, identify trends and seasonality, and generate reliable forecasts that support better decision-making in **production planning, inventory control, supplier coordination, and operational performance**.
+The objective is to analyze historical demand data, identify demand patterns, detect trends and seasonality, and generate reliable forecasts that support better decisions in:

+- Production planning
+- Inventory control
+- Supplier coordination
+- Material availability
+- Operational performance

-In automotive manufacturing, weak forecasting can create serious operational problems such as **material shortages, overstock, delayed production, inefficient resource planning, and higher operational costs**.
-This project demonstrates how Python-based analytics can transform raw demand data into clear, visual, and business-ready forecasting insights.
+In automotive manufacturing, poor forecasting can lead to **material shortages, overstock, delayed production, unstable planning, and higher operational costs**.
+This project shows how Python-based analytics can turn raw demand data into clear, visual, and business-ready forecasting insights.

 ---

 ## Business Problem

-Automotive suppliers must ensure that the right components are available at the right time.
-Demand can change because of production schedules, customer orders, seasonal behavior, delivery priorities, and market fluctuations.
+Automotive suppliers need accurate demand visibility to make sure the right components are available at the right time.

+Demand can change because of:

+- Customer orders
+- Production schedules
+- Seasonal demand behavior
+- Delivery priorities
+- Market fluctuations
+- Supplier and logistics constraints

-This project focuses on answering key operational questions:
+This project focuses on answering key business questions:

 - How does demand develop over time?
-- Which periods show high or low demand?
+- Which months show high or low demand?
 - Are there visible trends or seasonal patterns?
 - What future demand can be expected?
 - How can forecasting improve production and inventory planning?
-- How can data visualization support faster business decisions?
+- How can visual reporting support faster operational decisions?

 ---